gaast/glitcher/README.md

 In actuality, it's just changing individual pixels' values a certain number of times.
 It selects each value randomly, then replaces them with a random, different value (hopefully!).
 Like pixels remain alike through all permutations.
 This effect is probably more noticeable in images with higher resolutions.

 Ensure that you have Pillow installed!
 If you can `import PIL` without getting an error, you're good.
 If you do get an error, use `pip install Pillow`.
+You'll also need `pyvips`.

-Get started by accessing the script's location in your terminal, then enter the following command:
+Get started by accessing the script's location in your terminal, then enter a command with the following arguments:

 ```
-glitcher.py image_location output_location passes max_replacements
+glitcher.py image_location output_filename -o output_destination -m mutations -r replacements_per_pass -f frames
 ```

 - `image_location` is a path to the source image, the image you want to glitch.
-- `output_location` is a path to the output image.
-This is where you'll name the output, so be sure to specify the file extension.
+- `output_filename` is the name you want to save the new image as.
+Be sure to include the file extension!
+- `-o` signifies the path to the directory where you want to save the new image.
+This argument is optional.
+If you don't include it, `glitcher.py` uses the current working directory, that is, the directory `glitcher.py` is in.
-- `passes` is an optional argument.
-This tells the program how many times you want it to process the image, with the image getting more ruined the higher the number you specify.
-If you don't include an integer here, `glitcher.py` uses `25`.
+- `-m` signifies how many times you want to mutate the image--that is, how many times you want `glitcher.py` to alter the base image.
+The higher the number, the more destroyed the image becomes.
+This is an optional argument; the default value is `25`.
-- `max_replacements` is an optional argument.
-This tells the program how many times you want each replacement to occur per pass.
+- `-r` signifies how many pixels you want to replace each time the program mutates the image.
 By default, this value is `0`, meaning that it will replace every pixel with the new value each pass.
 The higher your image's resolution, the higher this number will have to be before you'll notice a difference.
 Of course, because pixels are replaced from the top-left, across to the top-right, then down to the next row of pixels at the left, you'll be leaving portions of the image untouched this way.
 Maybe that's what you want!
+- `-f` signifies how many frames you want to include in an animated .GIF file made from the altered source image.
+This argument is optional and by default is `1`; in this case, `glitcher.py` doesn't make a .GIF file.
+Currently, the program saves every image file created as part of this process

 So, for example:

 ```
-glitcher.py C:\Users\User\Desktop\source.jpg C:\Users\User\Desktop\glitched_image.jpg 50 100
+glitcher.py C:\Users\User\Desktop\source.jpg transformed.jpg -o C:\Users\User\Desktop\ -m 50 -r 100
 ```

 `glitcher.py` is unhelpful, and it won't tell you if you're going to try to replace a file that already exists.
 If you do something wrong, you'll get a Python error.
 It doesn't even set an upper limit on the number of passes.
 Go wild.